To Westport

 Thursday 1 June

-Arrived at Barton’s Bay just near their house and stretched my legs by the Loch.
-Such a tranquil place.
 My satnav took me to the wrong place when I finally went to find the house, although the description was similar.
 A kindly woman let me use her landline to phone Lyndsay as my mobile was almost flat.

 I finally arrived at the most beautiful house with very pretty pony in the paddock.
 Then discovered their daughter Dominique kept horses.
 I was to see her place just down the road later.

 I was shown around this very stylish substantial house filled with paintings, many from Charlbury artists.
 The views from the house are stunning, all around.
-Then then took me to see Dom and Andrew’s house with beautiful stone and brick farm buildings where they housed their 9 horses.
+Then they took me to see Dom and Andrew’s house with beautiful stone and brick farm buildings where they housed their 9 horses.

 Dom and Andrew joined us for dinner.
 An amazing artistic starter of local Loch Neigh Eel with venison salami apple and sweet dressing.
 Delicious!
 Then coq au vin with champ, carrots and sprouts, then lime cheesecake, followed by cheese and biscuits.
 It was a lovely chatty meal round their big dining table.